An Introduction from our Branch Chairman

 Within the branch area there is, as with the scenery, a wide variety of pubs serving an ever increasing range of real ale, much of which is supplied from local breweries.
 We possess a large number of free houses as opposed to those owned by the large pub chains, with many of them being rural.
 Due to the area in which they are located many rely heavily on holiday trade, especially in the summer, which enables them to remain an important part of the local community in the winter months, serving their locals as pubs have done for many years.

-Slapton Sands, near the southern tip of our branch area.
+Slapton Sands, near the southern tip of our branch area is pictured left.

 Our devoted band of members monitor these pubs throughout the year and it is they that nominate and survey the pubs for inclusion in the Good Beer Guide and also vote on the Branch Pub of the Year.
 There are a large number of very good public houses in the area and although the active members perform an excellent job of monitoring them via our Pub Liaison Officer chain there is always more that could be performed, especially in the more remote parts of South Devon.
 We are always looking for more active members to help with this.

 A good method of promoting real ale, in addition to pubs, is by means of beer festivals and this branch currently helps out at many local beer festivals.
 We also assist the local breweries by helping at the SIBA beer festival held at Tuckers Maltings each year and in the Ales from Devon tent at the Devon County Show.
 These are very important links, as many of the aims of CAMRA compliment those of the breweries, even though we are a consumer organisation and they are all businesses.
 We have also organised our own festival on many occasions and this year's South Devon Camra SUNSHINE Beer & Cider Festival will be held on Thursday, Friday and Saturday, 26th to 28th July at Newton Abbot Rugby Club.